Shark Pictures

 Discarded shark heads littering the shoreline north of Mulege

 In 5ft of water the stingrays were everywhere.
 It was a refreshing change to see so much life after so much death.
-We must have seen two or three hundred rays.
+I must have seen two or three hundred rays.
 Mostly round stingrays and a few Cortez stingrays.

-The rays were very skittish and exploded out of the sand and darted away as we approached their hiding places but one older male round stingray let me get really close.
+The rays were very skittish and exploded out of the sand and darted away as I approached their hiding places but one older male round stingray let me get really close.
 I followed him around for a good half an hour and just as I was planning to head for shore he ducked down and latched onto a female ray that was sleeping under the sand.
 For the next 5 minutes I was able to watch an amazing spectacle as the male ray struggled to subdue his mate.
 The female put up a valiant fight as they spiraled around and around each other oblivious to the flashes emitting from my camera system.

 That night I slept a lot better.
 The balance of species may be shifting but at least there is still life in the Sea of Cortez.